W3rni0/RACTF_2020/readme.md

 "(1)"                 False        Parenthesis is bad
 ```
 which tells us that we can give as an argument the string "NaN" and the function will return the value nan.\
-nan, which stands for not a number, is used in floating point arithmetic to specify that the value is undefined or unrepresentable (such with the case of zero divided by zero), this value is great for us because any arithmetic operation done on nan will results with the value of nan, and for any value x the comperison nan > x is alway false, so if we give as inputs NaN to the script will get that the value of the variable dist is nan and so the comparison of dist > 10 will be always false and our values of x and z will be assigned with nan, in the next round we can simply give the server any value we want and because x and z are nan we will still get that dist is nan, when we try this on the server we get the following:
+nan, which stands for not a number, is used in floating point arithmetic to specify that the value is undefined or unrepresentable (such with the case of zero divided by zero), this value is great for us because any arithmetic operation done on nan will result with the value of nan, and for any value x the comperison nan > x is alway false, so if we give as inputs NaN to the script we will get that the value of the variable dist is nan and so the comparison of dist > 10 will be always false and our values of x and z will be assigned with nan, in the next round we can simply give the server any value we want and because x and z are nan we will still get that dist is nan, when we try this on the server we get the following:

 ![](assets//images//teleport_2.png)